panchis7u7/DevNet_Professional_Study/resources/Kubernetes.md

 + Pod and node inter-communication.

 ## Ingress.
-+ Does the forwarding to the service.
++ Does external forwarding to the service.
+(External requests)
++ Ingress -> Service (Internal) -> Pod.
+    + It needs an ingress controller.
+(Evaluate al rules and manage redirections)
++ For the ingress controller you can use K8s Nginx Ingress Controller,.

 ## Config-map.
 + External configuration to the application.